wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 * **Load balancing**
   - Adding and maintaning an extra entry point like nginx just to provide load balancing is an overhead.

-We are trying to tackle all these problems in a much automated and easy way using Docker, Kubernetes and few open-source tools.
+We are trying to tackle all these problems in an automated and easy way using Docker, Kubernetes and few open-source tools.

 ## Our Journey

 We started out from scratch.
 Read a lot of articles, documentation, and tutorials.
 Gone through some existing testing and production level open source projects.
 Some of them solved a few of our problems, for some we found our own way and the rest of them are yet to be solved!.

-Below is the brief idea of all the ideas and approaches we found to solve many of our problems, the final approach we took and comparison between them:
+Below is a brief idea of all the ideas and approaches we found to solve many of our problems, the final approach we took and comparison between them:

 ### Common repository approach